How To Improve Your eCommerce Sales in 16 Easy Steps (Updated for 2022)

 The online consumer experiences anxiety just like the brick and mortar consumer.
 But the difference is, for the online consumer they can leave the checkout without embarrassment.

 Think about it; you’ve picked up an item in-store, reached the counter and you’re starting to question the purchase.
 Chances are you’ll buy it because you don’t want to draw attention to yourself by leaving.
-This is not the case online.
-If you hesitate at the last minute, you leave.
+However, this is not the case online.
+If you hesitate at the last minute, you go.
 No one knows any different.

-One major concern for the online consumer is security.
+One primary concern for the online consumer is security.
 Are they putting themselves at risk by entering their credit card details on your website?
 Are you a legitimate business?

 The best way to alleviate these concerns is to display the security badge provided by your online merchant so that it is visible throughout the checkout process.

 Your users will feel at ease when knowing that their peers have purchased products from your site and they have recommended the experience.
 This is social proof.
 Displaying social proof on your website will improve your checkout conversion.